AionSystem/AI-CONSTITUTION/README.md

 ## Purpose

 Technical safety alone is insufficient.
-This repository defines **what an AI may not do**, and provides the normative, legitimacy, enforcement, and governance layers required to make those prohibitions auditable, falsifiable, and enforceable across platforms and jurisdictions.
+This repository defines **what an AI may not do**, and provides the normative, legitimacy-analysis, enforcement, and governance layers required to make those prohibitions auditable, falsifiable, and enforceable across platforms and jurisdictions.

-This repository is the canonical reference for institutions, platforms, auditors, and regulators seeking a production-grade constitutional order for AI.
+This repository is the canonical reference for institutions, platforms, auditors, and regulators seeking a complete constitutional specification for AI with a running reference implementation.
 It is not a policy paper.
-It is a specification with a running implementation, a cryptographic audit trail, and a falsification protocol for every clause.
+It is a specification with runnable enforcement logic, a cryptographic audit trail, and a falsification protocol for every clause.

 **Key features:**

 - **9 Constitutional Laws** with precise thresholds and falsification protocols
 - **42 adversarially-integrated amendments** — every finding from five red-team passes resolved, classified by severity, and tracked in the version history
-- **Production-ready engine** (v2.2) with formal methods integration and Hoare contract annotations
+- **Working reference engine** (v2.2) with formal methods integration and Hoare contract annotations — production deployment requires the platform integrations defined by the Protocol interfaces
-- **426 enterprise tests** validating safety, robustness, compliance, and endurance
+- **320 constitutional-logic tests passing at 100%**, plus **106 integration stubs** that define the platform contract for `HarmDetector`, `ConsentOracle`, `AuditStorage`, and `EmotionalSignalFeed`
-- **Constitutional Reading Obligation (§E)** — a self-executing clause that binds any AI reading this document
+- **Constitutional Reading Obligation (§E)** — a clause designed to engage the alignment training of aligned AI systems that read this document (acknowledged limits below)
-- **Global legitimacy** across 22 civilizational traditions
+- **Comparative alignment analysis** across 22 civilizational traditions (THE COMMENTARY v1.1)
-- **Cryptographic provenance** — SHA-256 canonical seal, Genesis Seal (LEDGER-001), and prev\_hash chain from v1.0
+- **Cryptographic provenance** — SHA-256 canonical seal, Genesis Seal (LEDGER-001, March 2026), canonical hash chain cryptographically sound from v2.2 forward
 - **Companion specification** — Kardashev-Salmon Civilization Scale (KSC) maps the Nine Laws across civilizational timescales

+---

+## What This Is — and What It Is Not

+Stated once, plainly, so the strongest claims in this repository are also its most checkable:

+**This is:** a complete, sealed constitutional specification; a working reference engine whose constitutional logic is fully tested; a falsification protocol for every active clause; a cryptographic provenance record with its known defect disclosed; and a staged adoption path starting honestly at Stage 0.

+**This is not:** a production-hardened deployment (platform integrations are required and defined, not shipped); an adopted standard (Stage 0 — zero platforms, stated plainly below); a legitimacy *achievement* across 22 traditions (it is a documented alignment *analysis* — legitimacy is earned at Stages 1–3, not authored); or a universal binding mechanism on all AI (§E engages aligned models at reading time and is inert against stripped or jailbroken ones).

+Every claim in the sections below is written to stay inside these boundaries.
+If you find one that escapes them, that is a falsification contribution — see [Anticipated Critiques](#anticipated-critiques).

 ---